animetosho/ParPar/README.md

 Examples
 ========

-Examples can be found in the *examples* folder.
+Examples for the low level JS API can be found in the *examples* folder.

-gf-complete
+GF-Complete
 ===========

-ParPar relies on the excellent [gf-complete](<http://jerasure.org/jerasure/gf-complete>) library for the heavy lifting.
-A somewhat stripped-down and slightly modified version (from the [v2 branch](<http://jerasure.org/jerasure/gf-complete/tree/v2>)) is included with ParPar to make installation easier.
-Code from gf-complete can be found in the *gf-complete* folder.
+ParPar relies on the excellent [GF-Complete](<http://jerasure.org/jerasure/gf-complete>) library for the heavy lifting.
+A somewhat stripped-down and modified version (from the [v2 branch](<http://jerasure.org/jerasure/gf-complete/tree/v2>)) is included with ParPar to make installation easier.
+Code from GF-Complete can be found in the *gf-complete* folder.

 Modifications (beyond removing unused components) to the library include: